 The Global Hygiene Summit is being hosted at the Fairmont Singapore & Swissôtel The Stamford Raffles City Convention Centre.
 The venue is in the heart of the City on Stamford Road, near Marina Bay and above City Hall and Esplanade Mass Rapid Transit (MRT) stations.
 A perfect location to meet and be able to explore the vibrant Lion City.

-Singapore may be one of the world’s smallest countries but ranks as a top destination for international business travel.
+Singapore may be one of the world’s smallest countries but it ranks as a top destination for international business travel.
 Connected to 400+ countries, Singapore can be accessed via the 100+ airlines which serve Changi Airport.

 © Reckitt Global Hygiene Institute 2022